Charliemowood/atom-guide/README.md

 #### Downloading and Building this Guide Locally on your System

-1. Download this repository and change directory into the repository provided:
+1. Download this repository and change directory into the guide:

     ```bash
     git clone https://github.com/Charliemowood/atom-guide && cd atom-guide